bavuonglong/git/README.md

 In conflict case when doing rebase, if we want to abort the rebase process, use: `git rebase --abort`

+To resolve conflict, we use `git mergetool`

+To continue rebase, we use `git rebase --continue`

+Pull with rebase: when we have some changes in remote repository, and we want to rebase those change into local repository, we use: `git pull --rebase origin master`, before that, we can fetch the changes before pull to verify the status, by using `git fetch origin master`

 ### git alias